Alaska Wildflower photos

-Alaska’s most well know wildflower is the fireweed, (Epilobium angustifolium) which reaches peak bloom by late July and early August (depending on geography).
+Of the many Alaska wildflowers, the most well know is the fireweed, which reaches peak bloom by late July and early August (depending on geography).
 Many roadside corridors are enflamed in pink with this abundant wildflower.
 Fireweed honey is a delicately flavored honey, gathered by some honey bees whose hives are situated near large fields of fireweed.
 The many blossomed plant blooms first at the bottom, and an old Alaskan saying claims that by the time the fireweed blossoms at the very top, the first snowfall is only six weeks away.
 Alaska’s short, but aggressive growing season yields fields of wildflower color in the summer months.

-In spite of such rugged conditions, blankets of color fill valleys and cover meadows, like this yellow field of Alaska poppies (Papaver alaskanum) at nearly 4000 feet elevation in Highway Pass, along the Denali National Park road.
+In spite of chilly and windy conditions in the mountains, blankets of color fill valleys and cover meadows, like this yellow field of Alaska poppies at nearly 4000 feet elevation in Highway Pass, along the Denali National Park Road.
 It is a wonder that the small petals of this delicate plant remain attached amidst the blustery winds that rip across the alpine tundra!

 Alaska wildflower photo search links: